mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 We have prepared an example with a step-by-step guide to create a simple function and deploy it on AWS.

-Additionally, in the [How To section](#how-to), you can read about different use cases,
+Additionally, in the [How To section](#how-to), you can read about different use cases like:
-like:

 - Running a function locally.
 - Working with secrets.